conda-forge/conda-forge.github.io/src/orga/guidelines.rst

 Language versions
 =================

-Conda-forge contains packages from a number of languages including Python and R, among many others.
+conda-forge contains packages from a number of languages including Python and R, among many others.
 Each of these language-specific packaging sub-ecosystems needs to keep cadence with the language itself, making it challenging to have a blanket policy for how long to keep older versions of the language around.
 As it comes up, each group should be able to define their own policy on how long to keep older versions of their language around.